19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 [Act 33 of 2016 wef 01/01/2017]

+[Act 33 of 2016 wef 01/07/2017]

-(vi) where section 76(1)(c) of that Act applies and the child is delivered during her third or subsequent confinement —
+(vi) where section 76(1)(c) of that Act applies and her confinement during which the child is delivered is her third or subsequent specified event —

 (A) if the child becomes a citizen of Singapore within the period of 8 weeks referred to in section 76(1)(c)(i) of that Act —